 What I earn from these event invites and coverage are tokens from different establishments.
-I am also offered to be paid in cash around ₱500 to ₱2000 depending on the length of exposure they wanted to have on the website/blog and the frequency of sharing the published content on social media.
+I am also offered to be paid in cash depending on the length of exposure they wanted to have on the website/blog and the frequency of sharing the published content on social media.

 Sometimes, I am not paid.
 However, I am using the opportunity to my advantage as a blogger to be able to gain more readers on my website since this can help me update my content as frequently as possible.

-With sponsored posts, I usually earn at least ₱500 to as much as ₱5000 per 300-500 worded article with photos and contact details.
+With sponsored posts, I usually earn by writing articles with photos and contact details.
 Also included are links redirected to their official website or social media accounts.
 But sometimes, I receive tokens or items with the same or higher value from the basic honorarium fee.

 The amount offered will depend on how good your website is performing regarding page views and visits.
 The frequency of updating your website/blog will also affect this.